deuscode/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Wait-Job.md

 The first command creates a **PSSession** on each of the computers listed in the Machines.txt file and stores the **PSSession** objects in the $s variable.
 The command uses the Get-Content cmdlet to get the contents of the file.
-The **Get-Content** command is enclosed in parentheses to make sure that that it runs before the New-PSSession command.
+The **Get-Content** command is enclosed in parentheses to make sure that it runs before the New-PSSession command.

 The second command stores a **Get-EventLog** command string, in quotation marks, in the $c variable.